Profit from weapons 'fantastic'

-Christchurch East party chair Peter Maguire had highlighted the "sweet explosive justice" of killing terrorists in comments during a Facebook discussion on Friday, attracting the ire of other users.
+Christchurch East party chair Peter Maguire had praised the "sweet explosive justice" of killing terrorists in comments during a Facebook discussion on Friday, attracting the ire of other users.

 On Tuesday he backed down, saying "I made those comments in a personal capacity and they were made in the heat of the moment during a Facebook discussion.
 They were misguided and I apologise."